Jobs in sport and exercise science – 9 to consider

 The ripple of the net.
 The roar of the crowd.
 The elation of hitting that 5k target.
 The simple joy of movement.
 Sport provides moments like nothing else.
 As watchers and participants.
 Whether you’re at the top of the game or just trying to be more physically active, sport and exercise offer unique benefits.
-And behind the scenes are people who are making it better for you.
+And behind the scenes are people who are working to make it better for you.
 People with jobs in sport and exercise have rewarding careers, whether they’re helping athletes reach their peak, or assisting people to regain their mobility – and you can join them.

 Here are a few ideas to get you started.